9 POS Systems With Great Mobile Apps

 Pretty much every phone nowadays comes equipped with an internet browser.
 And with a mobile internet browser, you can access most cloud-based POS software systems just like you would on your PC or register.
 This raises the question: why use a dedicated mobile app at all if the POS can simply be accessed from a mobile browser?

-Downloadable apps, on the other hand, are designed specifically for use on mobile devices.
+Downloadable apps are designed specifically for use on mobile devices.
 They are made to work with a smaller screen and a less powerful processor.
 (Don’t always expect a complete POS system, however.
 Mobile apps are often limited in functionality and are more commonly used for simple managerial tasks.)

 Now that we know why mobile apps can be useful, let’s explore nine POS systems with great dedicated mobile apps.